Free delivery for orders over €100,-

 With the moss pole dripper you can keep the moss moist with the smallest effort.
 The contents of the dripper are equivalent to as many as 200 sprays with a plant sprayer!
 Here's how to start using the dripper.

-Before you fill dripper with water, first close the top dripper.
-This creates a vacuum inside the bottle and prevents water from flowing out during the filling.
-This way, the two lower drippers never need to be turned closed.
+Before filling the dripper with water, first close the top valve.
+This creates a vacuum inside the bottle and prevents water from flowing out while filling.
+The two lower valves do not need to be closed.
 Fill the bottle completely with water and tighten the cap.
-Place the dripper with its tip on top of the pole and unscrew the top dropper again.
-The water now flows out evenly from the two lower drippers onto the moss pole.
-You can make the water flow more slowly by tightening the bottom two drippers a little.
-If the pole has become very dry, such as at the time of purchase, it is better if you let the water drip as slowly as possible.
-This is because dry sphagnum moss initially needs some time to absorb the water.
+Place the tip of the dripper on top of the pole and open the top valve again.
+The water will now flow evenly onto the moss pole through the two lower outlets.
+You can slow down the flow by tightening the two lower valves slightly.
+If the pole is very dry, for example when first purchased, it’s best to let the water drip as slowly as possible.
+Dry sphagnum moss needs some time to absorb water properly at first.

 Tip: when the moss pole is very dry, it can be useful to first spray the moss pole a bit moist with a (plant) sprayer before wetting the pile with the dripper.
 This will prevent the water from dripping over the dry moss straight into the pot.

-The dripper can be refilled when the top half of the post feels dry.
-Depending on indoor humidity and the size of your plant, this would occur every 1-3 days.
-The moss pole stays moist longer with large plants, because the humidity around the pile is then higher.
-By the way, it is not a bad thing if the pole is dry from time to time!
-After all, the substrate for climbing plants in nature is not always wet either.
+The dripper can be refilled when the upper half of the pole feels dry.
+Depending on the indoor humidity and the size of your plant, this is usually every 1–3 days.
+Moss poles tend to stay moist longer with larger plants, as the humidity around the pole is higher and less water evaporates.
+It’s also not a problem if the pole dries out occasionally!
+In nature, the surface that climbing plants grow on isn’t always moist either.

 A tip for the real takers: tropical plants grow best in a humid environment, so it can help tremendously if you spray your plant regularly with a plant spray.
 This increases the humidity for the plant and at the same time for the moss pole!

-The dripper can be refilled when the top half of the post feels dry.
-Depending on indoor humidity and the size of your plant, this would occur every 1-3 days.
-The moss pole stays moist longer with large plants, because the humidity around the pile is then higher.
-By the way, it is not a bad thing if the pole is dry from time to time!
-After all, the substrate for climbing plants in nature is not always wet either.
+The dripper can be refilled when the upper half of the pole feels dry.
+Depending on the indoor humidity and the size of your plant, this is usually every 1–3 days.
+Moss poles tend to stay moist longer with larger plants, as the humidity around the pole is higher and less water evaporates.
+It’s also not a problem if the pole dries out occasionally!
+In nature, the surface that climbing plants grow on isn’t always moist either.

 A tip for the real takers: tropical plants grow best in a humid environment, so it can help tremendously if you spray your plant regularly with a plant spray.
 This increases the humidity for the plant and at the same time for the moss pole!